-Rovinj is easily the most notable and popular town to visit on any Istria itinerary.
+Rovinj is easily the most notable and popular town to visit on any week in Istria.
 This beautiful seaside town is enough to make anyone fall in love.
 We recommend spending two nights here in order to get the most out of Rovinj while also being able to enjoy some sun and sea.

-Take the time when you first arrive in Rovinj to wander around the Old Town without any sort of agenda and see where your feet might take you…it is sure to charm you around every corner!
+Take the time to wander around without any sort of agenda and see where your feet might take you…it is sure to charm you around every corner!
 The Old Town is also a pedestrian-only zone, so you do not need to be on the lookout for cars!

 Much like in Pula, there is a lovely market just at the entrance of the Old Town selling fresh fruits and vegetables and also local Istrian produce.
 Here you can browse stalls selling olive oil, truffles and truffle products, Croatian lavender, and many varieties of rakija.
 Most sellers will also offer you samples of their goods.

 If you want the best view as possible, however, then you need to brave the climb up the bell tower.
-While entry into the church is free, the bell town costs 20HRK per person to go up.
 There are a number of very rickety stairs to climb (some of the worst we have encountered, so it’s not for the faint of heart — especially if you’re afraid of heights), but the views from the top are absolutely spectacular.
 The strenuous and harrowing climb is always worth it for views like this!

-Though not a restaurant, this cocktail bar is one of the best places to get a pre- or post-dinner drink in Rovinj.
-Located directly on the rocky seaside near Monte Beach, Mediterraneo has an extensive cocktail, wine, and beer list and it is the perfect place to watch the sunset or for a romantic evening.
+Make sure to grab a drink at Mediterraneo — this cocktail bar is one of the best places to get an aperitivo in Rovinj.
+Located directly on the rocky seaside near Monte Beach, it has an extensive cocktail, wine, and beer list and it is the perfect place to watch the sunset or for a romantic evening.

+And for dinner head to Kantonin.
 An inventive Istrian restaurant, Kantinon uses local produce and traditional recipes and gives them a modern spin.
 The results are absolutely delicious.
-Also located on the harbour, this restaurant is the perfect place for a romantic dinner at an agreeable price.
+Located on the harbour, this restaurant is the perfect place for a romantic dinner at an agreeable price.

-Don’t let the name fool you, Snack Bar Rio is one of the best places if you want a more upmarket seafood meal in Rovinj.
+Or consider eating at Snack Bar Rio, one of the best places if you want a more upmarket seafood meal in Rovinj.
 They have a great menu with freshly-caught seafood in a beautiful location on the harbour with phenomenal views of St Euphemia’s church.
 The service is very friendly and they also have an extensive wine list.

 Where to stay in Rovinj

-Bed & Breakfast Villa Squero — located only five minutes from the old town, this charming hotel is a great option for a place to stay in Rovinj.
+Rooms Barbieri – located only five minutes from the old town, this charming hotel is a great option for a place to stay in Rovinj.
 The rooms are large and comfortable and it also includes breakfast in the room rate.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other places in Rovinj!